 The official name of The Old Cathedral is Iglesia del Sagrario (Church of the Shrine), but everyone calls it The Old Cathedral or La Catedral Vieja in Spanish.
 It’s one of the nicest museums in Cuenca.

 The groundbreaking for the cathedral was in 1567 and it was finished six years later in 1573.
 It’s much smaller than The New Cathedral located on the other side of Parque Calderon.

 While it does contain some of the graphic imagery used to put the fear of God in people back in the 16th century, most of the art is from the past hundred years so it’s not as gory.
 You’ll really enjoy seeing the original murals painted over 500 years ago!

 We were the only people in the cathedral for much of our time there and we found it muy tranquilo (very peaceful).

 #8 – Reward Your Tastebuds with Fine Ecuadorian Coffee and Chocolate

 If you enjoy coffee and chocolate like Amelia, then you’ll LOVE Ecuador!
 The best chocolate in the world is made here from the best cocoa beans in the world.
-And the we think they also have the best coffee.
-Neither of us drank black coffee back in the states, but it’s so good here we don’t add any non-dairy creamer, milk or sweetener to it.
-It’s rich with lots of depth and doesn’t need to be diluted.

 There are several major brands of Ecuadorian chocolate like Pacari and Leyenda, but you can also buy unpackaged chocolate at the mercados.
 However, most of the mercado chocolate contains leche (milk) so keep that in mind if you’re vegan or lactose intolerant.